 Image credit: If [Dir.
 Dee Harvey]

-According to the Vision for Women and Virtual Reality Report, 14% of immersive tech companies in the UK are directed by women.
-Female-identifying and non-binary people still lack representation both in front of and behind the screen, but the stories told and the topics explored often shy away from subjects considered taboo or niche.
+Female-identifying and non-binary people still lack representation both in front of and behind the screen.
 Why do we still find it so difficult to discuss feminine health, and how can immersive technologies shine a light on some of these issues?

-- Untold female stories are being told through XR;
+- Untold female stories that are being told through XR;

 - The potential of XR and haptics to educate people on the inner world of middle-aged women’s bodies and the reproductive diseases;